-- 1. Click the settings icon.
-The Message Settings dialog box appears. - 2.
-Select the NMEA Log Prefix option for this log. - GP
+- Click the settings icon.

+The Message Settings dialog box appears.

+- 2. Select the NMEA Log Prefix option for this log.

+- GP

-The NMEA log will have prefix of GP and the NMEA log will include information only about the GPS satellites, even when the receiver is tracking multiple constellations.
+The NMEA log will have a prefix of GP and the NMEA log will only include information about the GPS satellites, even when the receiver is tracking multiple constellations.